 - 7. If a student is refused (re)enrolment by a Flemish university in a programme that Hasselt University/tUL offers jointly (or in collaboration) with this Flemish university, the student will also be refused enrolment in this joint programme at Hasselt University/tUL. - 8.
-A student whose enrolment in a certain programme has been refused in accordance with this article may re-enrol in the same programme if he/she has obtained a degree after the refusal of enrolment or after a waiting period of six academic years.
-This rule will be applied for the first time for refusals of re-enrolments for academic year 2024-2025.
-In the academic year 2023-2024, a refusal in accordance with this article will apply for two academic years.
+A student whose enrolment in a certain programme has been refused in accordance with paragraph 4 of this article may re-enrol in the same programme if he/she has obtained a degree of higher education after the refusal of enrolment or after a waiting period of six academic years.
+This rule will be applied for the first time for refusals of re-enrolments for academic year 2025-2026.
+For the other measures in this article, a refusal will apply for two academic years.